 College Computing and IT Office

 If you have an IT-related issue that needs to be addressed by college, you should speak to the college IT staff.
-The person to contact is Ian Burnell, who may be reached by emailing it-support [at] st-annes.ox.ac.uk or phoning 01865 284527.
-You can also visit the contact page for the college Computing and IT Office.
+The person to contact is Ian Burnell, who may be reached by emailing it-support [at] st-annes.ox.ac.uk.
+You can also visit the WebLearn page IT Information (after log-in with SSO).

 Oxford University Computing Services (OUCS)